-On March 4, 2021, the Corporation signed the Recapitalization Agreement with each of PetroShale US, First Reserve and Chernoffco.
-See "General Development of our Business - Recent Developments" for further information on the Recapitalization Transaction.
+On March 4, 2021, the Corporation entered into the Repositioning Agreement with each of PetroShale US, First Reserve and Chernoffco to complete the Repositioning Transaction and in connection with the same entered into the New Investment Agreement on closing of such transaction.
+See "General Development of our Business - Recent Developments" and "Material Contracts".